C3Po: Cross-View Cross-Modality Correspondence by Pointmap Prediction: C3: Cross-View, Cross-Modality Correspondence Dataset

 \subsubsection{COLMAP Reconstruction from Photo Collections}

 We use default parameters for feature extraction and sparse reconstruction.
 For scenes with a small number of photos, we use exhaustive matching with default parameters.
-Running exhaustive matching on scenes with a large number of photos takes an infeasible amount of time, so we instead use vocabulary tree matching with 40 nearest neighbors.
+Running exhaustive matching on scenes with a large number of photos takes a prohibitive amount of time, so we instead use vocabulary tree matching with 40 nearest neighbors.

 For some scenes, COLMAP on MegaScenes photos results in disjoint components and very sparse reconstructions.
 As such, we augment our photo collection with YFCC100M \citep{thomee2016yfcc100m} for all scenes.
-Since YFCC100M photos are geotagged, for each scene, we download all photos that are within a 50 meter radius of that scene's GPS location (retrieved from Wikimedia Commons).
+Since YFCC100M photos are geotagged, for each scene, we download all photos that are within a 50-meter radius of that scene's GPS location (retrieved from Wikimedia Commons).
 We then use this augmented set of images to perform COLMAP reconstruction.

 Finally, as a post-processing step, we run COLMAP's model merger on all pairs of reconstructed 3D components for each scene.
 This step attempts to merge any components with overlapping cameras or 3D points and results in more unified reconstructions (although many scenes will still have separate components, e.g., for the interior and an exterior of a building).